simOne3107/R4CogPsy/README.md

   labs (x = "Block", y = "Reaction Time")
 ```

+The `group = 1` argument makes sure all data points are connnected.

 ![](images/linegraph.PNG)

 Note that for categorical variables to be plotted in **R** with the **ggplot2** package, we need to first convert that variable to a **factor** with the `factor()` function.